Mother Nature Calls while Chapman is pitching, a breakdown

 journalism or all this chapman's on the

-mound for the yankees in the ninth
+mound for the Yankees in the ninth

 inning of a tie game trying